-There also seems to be one for FFV versus any of the more story driven ones.
+There also seems to be one for FFV versus any of the more story-driven ones.

-This got really interesting after the companies that made the two series (Squaresoft for Final Fantasy, Enix for Dragon Quest) merged into the new company, Square Enix.
+This got really interesting after the companies that made the two series (Squaresoft for Final Fantasy, Enix for Dragon Quest) merged into a new company, Square Enix.
 You might think that this would make the rivalry less intense as both series are now made by the same company.
-There are some fans from each side who claim that entries of their series made since the merger have been lesser in quality due to being "tainted" by having employees who were originallly from the other company working on them.
+There are some fans from each side who claim that entries of their series made since the merger have been lesser in quality due to being "tainted" by having employees who were originally from the other company working on them.

-A smaller scale rivalry is Final Fantasy vs. the Tales Series, or, to be more accurate, Final Fantasy VII vs. Tales of Symphonia.
+A smaller scale rivalry is Final Fantasy vs. the Tales series, or, to be more accurate, Final Fantasy VII vs. Tales of Symphonia.
 Both games are considered by and large to be the greatest games in their respective series, and thus are at the heart and passion of next to all of the flame wars of these two franchises.

-Metal Gear fans think Splinter Cell fans are boring, wish-fulfilment-craving thirteen-year-old boys who like to look ultra-serious all the time, have no sense of humour, and aren't smart enough to understand a complex, involved and challenging story.
+Metal Gear fans think Splinter Cell fans are boring, wish fulfillment-craving thirteen-year-old boys who like to look ultra-serious all the time, have no sense of humour, and aren't smart enough to understand a complex, involved and challenging story.
 Splinter Cell fans think Metal Gear fans are moronic, hyperactive children who wouldn't know true stealth if it crept up behind them and snapped their necks, and aren't mature enough to care about the story of a game that isn't from Japan and doesn't have a vampire in it.
-Thief fans tend to dislike both camps for being too stupid to understand a story which isn't spoonfed.
+Thief fans tend to dislike both camps for being too stupid to understand a story which isn't spoon-fed.
 It's kind of hilarious watching them all go at it.

-The best part is that Konami and Ubisoft see it in a more friendly light.
-Both even cooperating to allow each other to create cameos in their games.
-Cameos that don't involve any shots at each other even.
+The best part is that Konami and Ubisoft see it in a more friendly light, both even cooperating to allow each other to create cameos in their games.
+Cameos that don't involve any shots at each other, even.

 A very old one that still persists among the retro community: Repton versus Boulder Dash.
 Made worse by the fact that they have completely different styles yet appear very similar on the surface, to the extent that non-fans often mistake them for clones.

 The Fate/stay night war between the Unlimited Blade Works and Heaven's Feel scenarios still hasn't boiled down.
 Whether it's a battle between the heroines: Rin is a strong, hardworking, independent woman vs. Rin is a cookie-cutter Tsundere; Sakura is a sympathetic, kind-hearted Woobie vs. Sakura is a boring Nice GirlFirst Girl Wins.
 Shirou's ideals: It's impossible to save everyone, but it's beautiful to try anyways vs. ultra-dense Lawful Stupidmoralfag; It's better to realistically look at the world vs. moral relativism is for senseless 80s Anti-Heroes.
-The quality of the narrative: An epic and hopeless supernatural brawl vs. standard Shounen plot line; A look at the darker aspects of the Grail War vs. two weeks of people dying and badly written sex scenes.
-What's worse is that any argument among Type Lunatics tends to curve right back to where it began, resulting in an endless loop of "debate".
+The quality of the narrative: An epic and hopeless supernatural brawl vs. standard Shōnen plot line; A look at the darker aspects of the Grail War vs. two weeks of people dying and badly written sex scenes.
+What's worse is that any argument among Type Lunatics tends to curve right back to where it began, resulting in an endless loop of "debate."

 For that matter, there's also a bit of heat between fans of Shin Megami Tensei and the Pokémon series, the debates usually ranging to accusing one side of either being too dark, or too soft.
 The both of them being well-selling, long-lasting Mons series, and having an undying love for spin-offs doesn't help any.

 Dragon Age: Origins and The Witcher.
-Both are very competently made western RPGS, both have Darker and Edgier settings, and both explore a variety of mature themes, such as loyalty, racism, sides in conflict, and complex morals.
+Both are very competently made western RPGs, both have Darker and Edgier settings, and both explore a variety of mature themes, such as loyalty, racism, sides in conflict, and complex morals.
 The Witcher fans argue for the game's more interesting setting, well-written story and beautiful graphics, while Dragon Age fans argue for the game's fast-paced tactical combat, more approachable and likeable characters and more polished look and feel.

 Games rewarding T-Spins on versus, most notably Tetris DS, have been very polarizing for straying away from the original Tetris formula and de-emphasizing Tetrises.
 Nonetheless, there are players who enjoy playing games with T-Spins competitively.

-And, in The Ninties, Ridge Racer vs. Daytona USA.
+And, in The '90s, Ridge Racer vs. Daytona USA.
 The series's fans used to not get along at all, but the appearance of Daytona's Hornet in the PS Vita release of Ridge Racer seems to have toned down the feud.